SPLED461:

 Repetitive Behaviors and Restricted Interests

-Another diagnostic criterion of ASD is repetitive behaviors and restricted interests.
-We’ve already discussed that "individuals with ASD" is a very heterogeneous group.
-This heterogeneity can be manifested in the type of repetitive behaviors and restricted interests that are evidenced.
+Another diagnostic criterion of ASD relates to repetitive behaviors and restricted interests.
+Although we have already discussed that "people with ASD" is a very heterogeneous group, we need to reiterate this.
+This heterogeneity can manifest in both the degree to which a person with ASD engages in repetitive behaviors and restricted interests that are evidenced.
 Repetitive behaviors are those that are repeated over time.
 Some individuals with ASD engage in the self-stimulatory (sometimes called stereotypical) and repetitive behaviors of rocking and hand-flapping.
-You might work with a child who has the self-stimulatory behavior of tugging on the bottom of his shirt and making a noise each time.
-Below is a video of a child engaging in such stereotypic behavior.
+You might be supporting a child who has engages in self-stimulatory behaviors, such as tugging on the bottom of his shirt and making a verbalization/sound.
+You should know that autistic self-advocates have described these behaviors as helping them to calm or regulate themselves or stimulate and engage themselves.
+Below is a great video that explains some of the functions of stimming or restrictive and repetitive behaviors, and what we are beginning to understand about people with autism.
+Overall, we are learning to provide supports and how we may need to differentiate between behavior that is harmful (or self-harming), and something that we may simply need to replace or place time limits upon.

 No transcript available.

 There can also be an insistence on sameness.
-Some individuals with ASD really dislike changes in routine.
+Some individuals with ASD really dislike changes in routine, as it may become really uncomfortable.
 If a particular person is absent one day at school, the child may have a great deal of difficulty coping that day.
-If gym class is cancelled due to weather, the child might display behavioral problems due to difficulties with the change in routine.
+If gym class is cancelled due to weather, a child with ASD might express their difficulties with the change in routine in behavioral responses.
+It is important to monitor their behaviors to understand how they are triggered, while also providing support and preparation for changes as much as possible (e.g., social stories).

 Self-Injurious Behavior (SIB)

-Individuals with ASD also may engage in self-injurious behavior (SIB) or aggression.
+Some individuals with ASD may engage in self-injurious behavior (SIB) or aggression.
 Self-injurious behavior can range from mild to quite severe.
-Some individuals with ASD may bite their hands; some may hit their heads.
-Others may have extreme SIB, such as gouging their eyes and causing blindness or gouging their ears and causing hearing problems.
-Extreme instances of SIB can be very difficult to handle and require immediate attention if they are life-threatening.
-Individuals with ASD might also engage in physical aggression toward others (e.g., kicking, hitting, or scratching) or display verbal aggression (talking back or using profanity).
+Some individuals with ASD, for example, may bite their hands; some may hit their heads.
+Other individuals with ASD may engage in extreme SIB, such as gouging their eyes and causing blindness, or gouging their ears and causing hearing problems.
+Extreme instances of SIB can be very difficult to address and require immediate attention if they are life-threatening.
+Individuals with ASD might also engage in physical aggression toward others (e.g., kicking, hitting, or scratching) or display verbal aggression (using unkind words or profanity).

 Below, you will see an example of a young man who displays self-injurious behavior.
 You'll notice that he's wearing a helmet.
 He may be wearing the helmet due to seizures or for protection from his head-hitting.
 He wears headphones to cut down on noise, and you'll see him chewing on some rubber tubing, probably to keep him from grinding his teeth.
 His self-injurious behaviors are head-hitting, biting, and slapping his legs.
 His family has put up several videos; you will probably be able to tell that they're very frustrated, feeling that they need a lot more support in the home.
 This is a more extreme instance of SIB that shows that life at home may be very difficult and that additional support for the family may be needed.